dotnet/dotnet-monitor/samples/Grafana/README.md

 After creating your [Azure Managed Grafana instance](https://learn.microsoft.com/en-us/azure/managed-grafana/quickstart-managed-grafana-portal) you can start designing dashboards based on the .NET metrics exposed via Prometheus.

-Navigate to the `Dashboards` page and select `New->Import`.
-This navigates to the import page where you can load a pre-configured dashboard for .NET metrics.
-[Dotnet Monitor dashboard (19297)](https://grafana.com/grafana/dashboards/19297-dotnet-monitor-dashboard/) includes the default metrics shared through the Prometheus agent.
+Navigate to the `Dashboards` page and select `New->Import`, this navigates to the import page where you can load a pre-configured dashboard.
+[Dotnet Monitor dashboard (19297)](https://grafana.com/grafana/dashboards/19297-dotnet-monitor-dashboard/) includes a quick start dashboard with the default metrics shared through the Prometheus agent.

 ![Import to the Grafana dashboard](./grafana-import-dashboard.png "Import to the Grafana dashboard")